nipreps/GOVERNANCE/README.md

 # The *NiPreps Community*'s Governance Documents [PROPOSAL/WORKING DOCUMENT]

-The *NiPreps Community*'s Governance Documents are derived from the [Minimum Viable Governance (MVG) project](https://github.com/github/MVG), adapted following the discussion had within the *NiPreps Governance task-force*, and finally passed by the first elect- Steering Committee on [DATE].
+The *NiPreps Community*'s Governance Documents are derived from the [Minimum Viable Governance (MVG) project](https://github.com/github/MVG), adapted following the discussion within the *NiPreps Governance task-force*, and finally passed by the first elect- Steering Committee on [DATE].

 The MVG foundation provides an overall three-tier organizational governance structure for a set of free and open source components of the *NiPreps Framework*.
 At the top level (called an "organization" on GitHub; [github.com/nipreps](https://github.com/nipreps/)), there is a technical steering committee to make decisions about the overall direction and coordination between all the organization's projects.